 - Brown about 1 ounce of finely chopped pancetta or bacon in the oil before adding radicchio to the pan for a meaty undertone to the dish (and an easy way to get people to try a vegetable).

 - Tame the bitterness of radicchio even more by mixing it with some kale, essentially diluting the flavor and adding the more familiar green color of leafy "greens."

 - Drizzle the radicchio with some basil pesto or other herb sauce—the green makes it pretty and tasty.

-- The strong flavor of radicchio can stand up to pungent cheeses—if you plan to serve it warm or at room temperature, try topping it with a few crumbles of blue cheese for a whole different flavor experience.
+- The strong flavor of radicchio can stand up to pungent cheeses; if you plan to serve the vegetable warm or at room temperature, try topping it with a few crumbles of blue cheese for a whole different flavor experience.